benjystanton/benjystanton.github.io/src/posts/2022-07-25-a-user-manual-for-me-version-3.md

 - The beach

 ## Other things to know about me
-- I have 3 young kids
+- I have 3 school aged kids (and a puppy)
 - I value [boring design](https://capwatkins.com/blog/the-boring-designer) over shiny things
 - I spend too much time on Twitter